 What is a personal education plan (PEP)?

-- Part B is very important as it records the voice of the child.
+- Part B records any health concerns, the name of the setting they attend, the impact of any pupil premium funding, responsibilities of those involved in the child’s care and most importantly a page to record the voice of the child.
 There is space for the child to contribute their likes and dislikes, thoughts and feelings, routines and people who are special to them.
 Of course the child may need some help with this - so we ask that they are helped to complete it by someone who knows them well.